 - Serious adverse events, that is, any untoward medical occurrence that results in death, is life threatening, requires hospitalisation or prolongation of existing hospitalisation, results in persistent or significant disability or incapacity, or is a congenital anomaly or birth defect (The International Conference on Harmonization (ICH) Guidelines for Good Clinical Practice (ICH-GCP 1997)).

-Secondary outcomes
+Important outcomes

 - Mortality due to hepatitis C-related liver disease.